What’s Out Tonight?

 Planets

-Venus is low in the West and sets about 1.5 hour after the Sun.
-Saturn is low in the East, in the constellation Aquarius and is visible most of the night—it is near the Circlet of Pisces.
-Saturn is not conspicuously bright and can be easy to miss.
-Jupiter in Taurus rises in the East around midnight.
-Jupiter is alway bright and easy to spot.
-Mars, in Gemini rises a little after Jupiter and will rival Jupiter in brightest during January 2025.
+Venus is low in the West and sets about 1.5 hours after the Sun.
+Saturn is halfway up in the East, in the constellation Aquarius—it is very noticeable but it rings are almost edge on making it a little disappointing to view in a telescope.
+Jupiter, in Taurus rises in the East around 10PM.
+Jupiter is alway very bright and easy to spot.
+Mars, in Gemini rises about midnight and will rival Jupiter in brightest during January 2025.

 Constellations